moritz-htk/idle-boost/README.md

 There are some advantages this mod has over other similar mods:
 - Easy to configure via a custom options menu
-- Works on Fabric and NeoForge
+- Works on Fabric and Forge
 - No dependencies required
 - Small and lightweight, with a file size of 24KB/25KB
 - Open Source